 - 1. Graduate students take all core courses, role specific courses, a research option, and electives to total 44-47 semester hours. - 2.
 The student must also pass a written comprehensive exam during the last semester of the student's plan of study.
 The examination covers all major field courses including transfer and off-campus work.
-To take the comprehensive exam, the candidate must be enrolled in, or have completed, the final course work and have a 3.0 average.

-- 3. A grade point average of at least 3.0 is required in the major field and overall. - 4.
-The student may elect a thesis or project for degree completion. - Non-Degree Students.
+To take the comprehensive exam, the candidate must be enrolled in, or have completed, the final course work and have a 3.0 average. - 3.
+A grade point average of at least 3.0 is required in the major field and overall. - 4.
+The student may elect a thesis or project for degree completion.

+Non-Degree Students.
 The non-degree student is a student enrolled in graduate courses and who has not been admitted to a degree program in the School of Nursing.
 Students wishing to enroll as non-degree students in selected School of Nursing courses must seek admission to Delta State University and obtain School of Nursing permission to enroll in the course.
-A non-degree seeking student may enroll in non-clinical courses: NUR 601 Advanced Theoretical Issues in Nursing and Ethics, NUR 603 Advanced Pathophysiology (pre-requisite for Educator and Practitioner students), NUR 604 Advanced Healthcare Policy and Politics, NUR 607 Instructional Methodologies.
-A non-degree student may complete no greater than nine credit hours of non clinical course work prior to acceptance into the degree program. - Transfer of Nursing Courses.
-A student entering the School of Nursing who wants to receive credit for prior nursing course(s) from another program must submit a request and credit be negotiated before admission to the School of Nursing and not after a student is enrolled.
+A non-degree seeking student may enroll in non-clinical courses: NUR 601 Advanced Theoretical Issues in Nursing and Ethics, NUR 603 Advanced Pathophysiology (pre-requisite for Educator and Practitioner students), NUR 604 Advanced Healthcare Policy and Politics, NUR 607 Instructional Methodologies, NUR 686 elective(s).

+Transfer of Nursing Courses.
+Applicants who want to receive credit for prior nursing course(s) taken at another instituition must submit a written request with supporting documentation and credit be negotiated before admission to the School of Nursing and not after a student is enrolled.